Pete Luckett: Sale to Sobeys

 In October 2015, Luckett announced that the national grocery chain Sobeys would be entering into an agreement to purchase the Pete’s Fine Foods grocery retail and wholesale business.

 Luckett Vineyards

-In 2010, Luckett opened Luckett Vineyards in Gaspereau Valley, Nova Scotia.
+In 2010, Luckett opened Luckett Vineyards, a vineyard and winery in Gaspereau Valley, Nova Scotia.
 He also operates a farm that supplies vegetables and fruit to his stores, as well as commercial customers such as restaurants and caterers.
+As of 2023, Luckett Vineyards has been bought and run by Pete's daughter Geena Luckett.

 Media personality

 Luckett's TV career started while in Saint John as a frequent guest on the CBC television show Midday.
 Upon moving to Nova Scotia in the early 1990s, Luckett became a contributing guest to the Halifax CTV affiliate, ATV, where he hosted a bi-weekly segment on fruit and vegetables on the supperhour news show Live at Five.
 Luckett's catchphrase in his broadcast media appearances is "Toodlee-doo."

 Luckett hosted the Food Network series The Food Hunter where he travels around the world.
 Luckett has also written a column for the Halifax Chronicle-Herald and serves as a consultant for Chartwells, which delivers all food services at Acadia University, near his home.

 Luckett has also appeared on such programs as CBC's Steven and Chris.
 In December 2011, Luckett starred as a cab driver at the end of a TV ad for the NSLC encouraging Nova Scotians not to drink and drive by saying "If you've had a few, your car has too".
 The ad shows cars parked outside a party as drunk saying such phrases as "I love you man" and other drunken ramblings.